Discover what times you should be making cold calls to maximize the chances your prospect answers the phone and eventually converts.

 B2B salespeople leveraging LinkedIn should have an easy time finding people with buying power, forming relationships with them, and converting them into high-quality leads.

 LinkedIn lead generation is the ongoing process of engaging with ideal customers on the network.
 The more positive interactions you have with your audience members, the better the results.
 That’s why, more than anything else, you must stay consistent in your efforts.
 Each day, dedicate time or money to enacting the above strategies.
-When you regularly water your audience, leads will begin to sprout.
+Next, check out our guide on lead nurturing to learn how to begin the nurturing stage with your newly generated leads.